ameseee/kwk-curriculum-site/web-app/projects/alarm-clock/index.md

 Here's <a target="blank" href="https://turingschool-projects.github.io/study-timer-js/">an example</a>.
 It is currently counting down in seconds rather than minutes to more easily capture the functionality in this gif:

 <img alt="Screenshot of study timer, ticking each second" src="{{ site.url }}/web-app/projects/alarm-clock/assets/example.gif">

+### Iterations

+You are not being provided with Iterations in order to push you to plan out how you will spend your time.
+You got this!